missakaherath/Pump-it-Up-Data-Mining-the-Water-Table/README.md

 * construction_year column was converted to a column with categorical data.

-* standard normalization was applied to 'gps_height', 'amount_tsh' and 'population' columns.
+* Standard normalization was applied to 'gps_height', 'amount_tsh' and 'population' columns.

 * String valued columns were encoded using one hot encoding.